phulst/node-tile38/README.md

 Below is a complete list of the commands that have not been implemented yet, and that are currently still in development.

-- The search commands (INTERSECTS, NEARBY, SCAN, SEARCH and WITHIN) (currently in development, target Jan.
-15th)
+- The search commands (INTERSECTS, NEARBY, SCAN, SEARCH and WITHIN) have been implemented but the FENCE option (which is supposed to keep open a continuous stream) has not been implemented yet.
+This is in progress, and will also need to add some more code examples for these commands in the readme.
 - Webhooks (HOOKS, SETHOOK, DELHOOK, PDELHOOK)
 - the AUTH command, connection to password protected servers
 - Replication Commands (AOF, AOFMD5, AOFSHRINK, FOLLOW)